 - 1 tsp each: smoked paprika, dried oregano, cumin

-In a high speed blender add crushed tomatoes, stock, roasted peppers and tomato paste.
+- In a high speed blender add crushed tomatoes, broth, roasted peppers and tomato paste.
 Blend until smooth.

 - Place the breadcrumbs and milk in a large bowl and mix well to combine.
 Set aside for 5 minutes.

 - In the meantime, cut the eggplant, slice the shallot and mince the garlic.

 - Add the beef, egg, garlic, ricotta, seasoning, salt and pepper to the breadcrumbs.
 Mix just until combined, using your hands.
 Roll the meat into balls.

 - In a large oven-proof skillet, heat 3 tbsp olive oil over medium heat.
 Brown meatballs on all sides, remove from skillet.

 - Stir in tomato sauce, salt, pepper and the seasoning.
 Bring to a boil, cover and simmer on very low heat for 8 minutes until the sauce has thickened slightly.
 Stir from time to time with a wooden spoon.
 If needed, add a little bit of water.

 - In the meantime, preheat the oven to 200°C/400°F.

-Add meatballs to the sauce, simmer for 5 minutes or until the orzo is al dente.
-Sprinkle with cheese and fresh thyme.
+- Add meatballs to the sauce, simmer for 5 minutes or until the orzo is al dente.
+Sprinkle with mozzarella and fresh thyme.
 Place in the oven until the mozzarella is melted and golden, about 10 minutes.
 Serve!
-Make sure to watch my step-by-step video: How to make this one-pan dish.

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.